msweeney27j/-megr2157-portfolio/docs/assignments/A05/index.md

 The final bracket geometry was based on the dimensions from the stress analysis since stress controlled all five features.
 Feature A used a diameter of 0.848 in, Feature B used a 0.245 in × 0.245 in square cross-section, Feature C used a thickness of 0.326 in, Feature D used a 0.173 in × 0.173 in square cross-section, and Feature E used a thickness of 0.326 in.

 ### Final Linkage Geometry
+The final linkage geometry used a thickness of 0.250 in, a width of 1.250 in, and a center-to-center hole distance of 2.00 in.
+The hole sizes were based on the RC2 running fit for Feature A and the FN1 light force fit for the 1.00 in shaft.

 ## Communicate

 ### Stress-Based Multiview Sketch
+The stress-based multiview sketch shows the bracket using the dimensions calculated from the stress analysis.
+The sketch includes the top, front, and right side views with the calculated dimensions for Features A through E.

 ### Stiffness-Based Multiview Sketch
+The stifness-based multiview sketch shows the bracket using the dimensions calculated from the stiffnessM analysis.
+The sketch includes the top, front, and right side views with the calculated dimensions for Features A through E.

 ## Engineering Lessons Learned
+One thing I learned from this assignment was the importance of checking both stress and stiffness when designing each feature.
+For my design, stress controlled all five features because the stress calculations required larger dimensions than the stiffness calculations.
+This showed me that the governing requirement depends on the load, geometry, and material being used.

 ### Governing Failure Mode
+This assignment showed me how an error in one part of the analysis can affect the features that come after it.
+The dimensions and forces calculated for the earlier features were used to help analyze the later features.
+This means that an incorrect assumption or calculation early in the design could change multiple dimensions in the final bracket.

 ### Error Propagation
+This assignment showed me that the assumptions made when setting up each feature can have a large effect on the final dimensions.
+Some dimensions and loading conditions were not directly given, so I had to make assumptions to complete the analysis.
+Changing these assumed lengths could change the stress or deflection results.

 ### Sensitivity to Assumptions
+This assignment showed me that the assumptions made when setting up each feature can have a large effect on the final dimensions.
+Some dimensions and loading conditions were not directly given, so I had to make assumptions to complete the analysis.
+Changing these assumed lengths or the way a feature was modeled would change the stress and deflection results.

 ## Mistakes Made / Design Changes
+One of the main changes I made during this assignment was how I interpreted the geometry of the upper part of the bracket.
+At first I treated Feature E as a shorter section, but after looking back at the provided figures I realized that Feature E continued through the upper bracket.
+I changed my sketches to better match the geometry shown in the assignment.

 ## Time Spent
+I spent about 6-7 hours completing this project with the calculations taking a bulk of the tine.

 ## AI Use